Irash-Perera/HR-Management-System/README.md

 ## Things yet to do.
 -Design Employee and Supervisor Dashboards
 -Encrypting passwords
 -Improve Database by changing options of the tables.
+Copy the code of jupiterapparels.sql and paste it on your workbench after creating new database and then run.
+Database has changed slightly.